For a high-level terms sheet outlining commitments by Code.org and Partner districts see this document. High Level Terms Sheet

 Please consider contacting Code.org to bring the opportunity to learn computer science to all of our district's students.
 You can find information about Code.org's K-12 program at http://code.org/educate

-Show this video featuring Gerardo Loera, LAUSD's Director of Curriculum, to school staff and parents.
+Show these videos to school staff and parents.

-We are currently preparing a video promoting courses.
-For now, check out these videos, featuring Bill Gates, Mark Zuckerberg, Black Eyed Peas founder will.i.am and NBA star Chris Bosh talking about the importance of programming.
-(There are 1 minute, 5 minute, and 9 minute versions)
+Check out more videos, featuring Bill Gates, Mark Zuckerberg, Black Eyed Peas founder will.i.am and NBA star Chris Bosh talking about the importance of programming.

 Please contact firstname.lastname@example.org for more information.